Low Cash Mode is a registered mark of The PNC Financial Services Group, Inc.

 Expanding Financial Access for Small Business

-Consistent with PNC’s efforts to reduce barriers to banking and increase access to credit, we have deepened our commitment to small business by collaborating enterprise-wide to help deliver financial solutions that position LMI, minority-owned and micro businesses for effective growth and development.
+Consistent with PNC’s efforts to reduce barriers to banking and increase access to credit, we have deepened our commitment to small business by collaborating enterprise-wide to help deliver financial solutions that position minority-owned and micro businesses for effective growth and development.

 With an intentional focus on the success and growth of minority-owned businesses, PNC’s Minority Business Development Group (MBDG), delivers products, solutions and resources that advance financial wellness for emerging minority businesses.
 The MBDG helps prepare these businesses for effective growth and development by leveraging innovative technology and financial solutions to empower, educate and accelerate their success.

 PNC’s Certified Minority Business Advocate (cMBA) program is an internal advocacy component of the Minority Business Development Group.
 This voluntary training program is available to PNC employees interested in supporting minority business decision-makers.
-This certificate program helps our employees understand the unique challenges of diverse businesses and supports the PNC brand purpose — leveraging the power of our resources to help all move forward financially. cMBAs serve as local PNC ambassadors, strengthening community engagement through volunteerism, mentorship and technical support, and be empowered to educate and guide these business owners toward valuable community resources.
+This certificate program helps our employees understand the unique challenges of diverse businesses and supports the PNC brand purpose — leveraging the power of our resources to help all move forward financially. cMBAs serve as local PNC ambassadors, strengthening community engagement through volunteerism, mentorship and technical support, and are empowered to educate and guide these business owners toward valuable community resources.

 For more information about the MBDG and the tools and resources it offers, visit Small Business.